 “Don’t chase people.
 Be yourself, do your own thing and work hard.
-The right people – the ones who really belong in your life – will come to your.
+The right people – the ones who really belong in your life – will come to you.
 And stay.”

 – Will Smith

-We dream and pray for the day our soul mates come into our lives, we actively search for them in bars, parties, online and even ask friends to set us up with those in their network that fit into our list of near perfection.
-What we don’t realize is this – unlike our careers and other goals we set, love and romance is not something that we can pursuit or chase after.
+We dream and pray for the day our soulmate enter our lives, we actively search for them and even ask friends to set us up with those in their network that fit into our list of near perfection.

 I’m all for having standards – I think it’s amazing when one believes they’re worthy of love and know exactly what they want.
 However, it’s also crucial to accept that the person who’s right for us may not meet our impossible standards.